-3. Now, move to your device’s support page or the driver download page.
+- Move to your device’s support page or the driver download page.
 Locate the wireless adapter driver and download it on the computer.

 After downloading it, the next step is to manually install WiFi driver in Windows 11 or 10.
 There are two methods, so follow the steps mentioned below.